How Much Does a Concrete Driveway Cost in 2025?

 Sealing your driveway prevents cracks and increases the durability of the materials.
 Many contractors include sealing in the overall project quote, so talk to your contractor before accepting a bid.

-Otherwise, sealing a driveway costs $0.50 to $2.50 per square foot.
+Otherwise, sealing a driveway costs between $16 and $50 per gallon of concrete sealer, with each gallon covering 150 to 300 square feet.
 The sealant keeps moisture out of the cracks, protects the surface against extreme weather, and helps reduce the impacts of de-icing agents and other chemicals.
 Seal your driveway once a year for maximum durability.

 Does Installing a Concrete Driveway Increase Home Value?

-Installing a concrete driveway can increase your property value by up to 10%, depending on your location and current market conditions.
+Installing a concrete driveway can increase your home’s value, offering a 50% to 80% return on investment (ROI).
 Most homeowners receive a substantial return on their investment because a concrete driveway improves the home's curb appeal, attracting potential buyers.
 Many buyers consider a driveway an essential feature when shopping for a home, especially in areas with limited street parking space.

 Budgeting for a Concrete Driveway